 Non-attendance: If an appointment is not kept, with no advance warning of cancellation, the full fee will be charged.

-Data protection: The Data Protection Act 1998 places legal requirement on each company to deal with personal data properly however it is collected, recorded and used.
-Your personal data will not be disclosed to third parties and will only be used for internal functions relevant to my practice.
+Data protection: The Data Protection Act 1998 (due to be updated in May 2018 in line with EU General Data Protection Regulation (GDPR)) controls how your personal information is used.
+It places legal requirement on each company to store it securely and protect it from unauthorised or unlawful processing.
+In line with the General Medical Council’s guidance on confidentiality, your personal data is protected at all times against improper access, disclosure or loss, and identifiable personal data is never improperly disclosed in any circumstances.
+Your personal data will not be disclosed to third parties.
+It will only be used for internal functions relevant to my practice.